csci5117s24/project-1-the-boys/README.md

 * Library or service name: description of use
 * ...
+Yahoo finance is linked through the stock table Polygon API is used within the stock viewer
+Clearbit logo API is used within the stock viewer
 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that here:**